JeanBo/java-webapp-tomcat-aad/java-webapp-tomcat-aad/README.md

 * this image is based on cvugrinec/tomcat:1.8 which contains a slightly modified tomcat install:
   * in /usr/local/tomcat/conf there is a jaas.config ( src is in src/main/resources/jaas.config )
   * in $JAVA_HOME/lib/security/java.security I added the following line: login.config.url.1=file:/usr/local/tomcat/conf/jaas.config
-* create
+* create an application in Azure AD using the classic portal, the role mapping in the new portal didnt work for me

-* you can change/ add users by editing the following file:  src/main/tomcat/tomcat-users.xml
+* in the same directory where the app service principal is created create a user
-* access the counter app with the following url: http://localhost:8080/java-webapp-tomcat
+* to see the counter: go to the following url: http://localhost:8080/java-webapp-tomcat-aad
-* you can access the secret part of the app (see the web.xml) by accessing the following url: http://localhost:8080/java-webapp-tomcat/secure
+* you can access the secret part of the app (see the web.xml) by accessing the following url: http://localhost:8080/java-webapp-tomcat-aad/secure
-* you can find the username password info in the tomcat-users.xml file, default demo/demo123
+* you can login with the user you just created in AAD

 ## How does it work